Home Loan Arrears QA

 A: Usually, no.

 A lender would need to take security against the property for the new loan amount.
-If you are seeking a second mortgage behind your existing mortgage in arrears, the first mortgage lender will not approve the second mortgage because the first mortgage had issues.
+Therefore, if you are seeking a second mortgage behind your existing mortgage in arrears, the first mortgage lender will not approve the second mortgage because the first mortgage had issues.

 Q: Can I just get some mortgage arrears advice?

 A: Yes, we are here to help.
-At times a refinance is not possible to clear arrears.
-We are happy to advise on other options, and our loan proposals are free of charge.
+However, at times a refinance is not possible to clear arrears.
+Therefore, we are happy to advise on other options, and our loan proposals are free of charge.

 Do you need advice or help with your mortgage arrears?
 Contact Loan Saver Network for confidential assistance.